|

 fender, a signal to the enemy that death is their destiny.
 Tanks attract all kinds of muck on the battlefield, quite evident

 in this view.
-Note the extra armor plate on the side for the driver, and the extra "log" armor on the front and sides - a
+Note the extra armor plate on the side for the driver, and the extra "log" armor on the front and

-tankmen throughout the war.
+plagued Allied tankmen throughout the war.

 Above: An overview of the center of the diorama, clearly showing the fire damage to the Stug.
 This is easy